-Different Types of Weighted Indexes
+How Different Weighted Indexes Play Into ETFs

 With a price-weighted index, the index trading price is based on the trading prices of the individual securities (stocks) that comprise the index basket (known as components).

 In other words, the stocks with the higher prices will have more impact on the movement of the index than stocks with lower prices, since their price is "weighted" higher.
-For example, if a stock goes from $100 to $110, it will move the index more than a stock that goes from $20 to $30, even though the percentage move is greater for the lower priced stock that went from $20 to $30 because the price is higher.

-For example, if Stock ABC has 6,000,000 outstanding shares and its trading at $15, then its weight in the index is $90,000,000.
-But if stock XYZ is trading at $30, but only has 1,000,000 outstanding shares, its weight is $30,000,000.
+If Stock ABC has 6 million outstanding shares and trades at $15, then its weight in the value-weighted index is $90 million (15 x 6).
+But if stock XYZ is trading at $30, and has only 1 million outstanding shares, its weight is $30 million (30 x 1).

 Say there are three stocks in our unweighted index example: ABC, XYX, and MNO.
-Regardless of how many shares you have of each stock or the actual trading price, you look at the percentage of price movement.
+Regardless of how many shares you have of each stock or the actual trading price, look at the percentage of price movement.
 So if ABC is up 50% and XYZ is up 10% and MNO is up 15%, the index is up 25% = (50+10+15) / 3 (the number of stocks in the index).

 This calculation is based on an arithmetic average, but some unweighted indexes will use a geometric average calculation as well.
 So then the formula would change to (1.5 + 1.1 + 1.15) [1/3].
 Typically, the geometric formula will generate a slightly lower percentage than the arithmetic formula, but still should be relatively close.